 - Taxus baccata woods of the British Isles.
-(Yew-dominated woodland)\ - Asperulo-Fagetum beech forests.
+(Yew-dominated woodland) - · Asperulo-Fagetum beech forests.
 (Beech forests on neutral to rich soils) - Semi-natural dry grasslands and scrubland facies: on calcareous substrates (Festuco-Brometalia).
 (Dry grasslands and scrublands on chalk or limestone)

-Annex I priority habitats are denoted by an asterisk (\).
+Annex I priority habitats are denoted by an asterisk ().

 This citation relates to a site entered in the Register of European Sites for Great Britain.
-Register reference number: UK0030225 Date of registration: 14 June 2005

-Signed: Trew Salan

-On behalf of the Secretary of State for Environment, Food and Rural Affairs
+Register reference number: UK0030225 Date of registration: 14 June 2005 Signed: The Secretary of State for Environment, Food and Rural Affairs